Pricing to be used as a guideline - rates may fluctuate between weekday and weekends.

 - Sightseeing on Day 2 and Day 3 by public transport with English speaking local guide

-- DMX join-in visit on Day 4
+- DMZ join-in visit on Day 4

 - T-money cards for public transport